MicrosoftDocs/kaizala-docs.de-DE/Articles/Actions/KASClient/generated/enums/kasclient.kasformpropertytype.md

 **Array**: = 4

-Array von Zeichenfolgen als Metadatenwert
+Array von Zeichenfolgen als Metadaten-Wert

 ___
 <a id="attachment"></a>

 ###  <a name="attachment"></a>Attachment

 **Anlage**: = 5

-Anlagen Pfad als Metadatenwert
+Anlagen Pfad als Metadaten-Wert

 ___
 <a id="attachmentlist"></a>

 ###  <a name="attachmentlist"></a>Attachmentlist

 **Attachmentlist**: = 7

-Liste der KASAttachment als Metadatenwert
+Liste der KASAttachment als Metadaten-Wert

 ___
 <a id="datetime"></a>

 ###  <a name="datetime"></a>DateTime

 **DateTime**: = 3

-Datum Uhrzeit als Metadatenwert
+Datum und Uhrzeit als Metadatenwert

 ___
 <a id="location"></a>

-###  <a name="location"></a>Ort
+###  <a name="location"></a>Standort

 **Ort**: = 2

-Speicherorttyp als Metadatenwert
+Location-Typ als Metadaten-Wert

 ___
 <a id="numeric"></a>

 ###  <a name="numeric"></a>Numeric

 **Numerisch**: = 1

-Nur Zahlen sind als Metadatenwert zulässig
+Als Metadatenwert sind nur Zahlen zulässig.

 ___
 <a id="set"></a>

 ###  <a name="set"></a>Set

-**Set**: = 6
+**Menge**: = 6

-Festlegen (eindeutige Liste) von Zeichenfolgen als Metadatenwert
+Festlegen (eindeutige Liste) von Zeichenfolgen als Metadaten-Wert

 ___
 <a id="text"></a>

 ###  <a name="text"></a>Text